Anothile-B/Velvet-Brew-Coffee-Shop-Website/README.md

 ---

 # Technologies Used
-HTML5 – Structure of the website
+- HTML5: Structure of the website
-CSS3 – Styling and layout design
+- CSS3:  Styling and layout design
-JavaScript (3.1%) – Basic interactivity
+- JavaScript: Basic interactivity

 ---